justinribeiro/blog-pwa/hugo/content/chronicle/2014-10-22-mosquitto-libwebsockets-google-compute-engine-setup.md

 ---
 date: 2014-10-22T00:00:00Z
-description: Getting setup with Mosquitto on Google Compute Engine is suprising simple in this step-by-step setup.
+description: Getting setup with Mosquitto on Google Compute Engine is surprisingly simple in this step-by-step setup.
 title: Setting up Mosquitto 1.4 with libwebsockets on CentOS 7 on Google Compute Engine
 url: /chronicle/2014/10/22/mosquitto-libwebsockets-google-compute-engine-setup/
 tags: